 A Black Hawk helicopter from the Tennessee National Guard has crashed

-Investigator Brent Patterson said there were no survivors in the crash, but he was unsure how many were killed.
+"We have no survivors," Investigator Brent Patterson said.
+"We have a crime scene here.
+We have it taped off."

 U.S. military officials said two people on board were killed.
+An Army official said the helicopter, which was on a training mission, crashed around 3:30 p.m. local time and caught fire.
 The U.S. officials spoke on condition of anonymity to discuss an incident that was under investigation.

+The UH-60 helicopter, more widely known as a Black Hawk, crashed northwest of Huntsville along Alabama Highway 53, the Alabama Law Enforcement Agency said in a statement.

+Local news outlets showed large plumes of black smoke rising from the crash site.
+Multiple emergency response vehicles were on scene.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.